Frequently Asked Questions

 - 1. When and where do I pay real estate taxes?

 - The due date for first installment is January 31st of each year.
 Make checks payable to the Town of Rutland and mail to Kim Sime, Town of Rutland, 1192 Star School Road, Stoughton, WI 53589.
 Payment by Mail is Encouraged.
-If there is a second installment due, the Dane County Treasurer will bill you, and it is payable directly to Dane County by July 31st.
+If there is a second installment due, the Dane County Treasurer will bill you, and it is payable directly to Dane County by July 31st of each year.
 More Information

 - 2. How do I claim a Lottery Credit